CamilleA3/Food-Safety-Data-Analysis/README.md

 # Dataset
 Downloaded Foodborne Disease Outbreaks, 1998-2015 dataset the from Kaggle that contains information about foodborne pathogen outbreaks across the United States, common pathogen types attributed to illness, and hospitalization, and mortality. https://www.kaggle.com/datasets/cdc/foodborne-diseases

-#Challenges
+# Challenges
--Trying to navigate dbeaver
+- Trying to navigate dbeaver
--I had a lot of specific questions that required a specialized search and trying get answers was slightly difficult -There was a lot of blank data values so trying to ensure that it didn’t skew the data was a slight challenge.
+- I had a lot of specific questions that required a specialized search and trying get answers was slightly difficult
+- There was a lot of blank data values so trying to ensure that it didn’t skew the data was a slight challenge.
 Having a more detailed checklist to examine the data more thoroughly is the plan moving forward, because I caught a few blank in the pivot tables I made, which showed me where I missed the blank values

-#Summary
+# Summary

-#Next steps-
+# Next steps-

-#Recommendations
+# Recommendations